Documents to download

 The report should be emailed two weeks prior to the TAC meeting to all your jury members (BIOMO, ECOVO, PHYVI, PHARM, GESAN) or to phd-lifesciences-medecine@unige.ch (BIOMED).

-• Your presentation should be PowerPoint or similar and should not exceed 30 minutes (count 20-25 slides maximum).
+• Your presentation should be PowerPoint or similar and should not exceed 30 minutes (include 20-25 slides maximum).
 The presentation is followed by a discussion with the committee members.

 • Art.
 7.3.
 The oral examination covers general disciplinary knowledge, the progress made by the doctoral student on research projects, and the thesis project.